lud77/Factorize/README.md

 - [x] Lock children (and/or Lock parents?) of a panel OR lock selected panels so they always move together
 - [x] Unlock a panel that had been locked with others
 - [ ] Expose signal of endpoint throught color
+- [x] Expose type of endpoint throught symbols/letters
-- [ ] Expose type of endpoint throught symbols/letters + tooltip
+- [ ] Expose type of endpoint in tooltip

 --- Bugs / Performance